Books of Kings: The history of Jehu (9:1–10:36)

+From the reign of Athaliah to the death of Elisha (11:1–13:25)

 Athaliah, the mother of Ahaziah, seizes the throne after the death of her son and begins killing off members of the royal family.
-However, Ahaziah's sister, Jehosheba, manages to hide her nephew Joash.
+Ahaziah's sister, Jehosheba, manages to hide her nephew Joash.
 Seven years later, Jehosheba's husband, the priest Jehoiada, introduces Joash to the army, and informs all five units that they will now be required to guard the Temple on the Sabbath in order to protect Joash.
 He also gives them all the spears and shields from David's day that are kept in the Temple.
 Joash is crowned and anointed, and proclaimed king by the army.
 Athaliah claims treason, but Jehoiada has her taken back to the palace and killed.
 Next, the altars of Baal are destroyed, thus ending the religion in Judah as well.
 Finally, Joash is taken back to the palace and enthroned.

-Joash is a good king, but still does not remove the high places.
+Joash is a good king, but does not remove the high places.
 When he grows up, his first act is to reform priestly pay, and use whatever is left to repair the Temple.
 Twenty-three years later, when the Temple is still not repaired, Joash once again reforms priestly pay so that all money from the Temple treasury goes towards repairs.
 Instead, the priests will earn money from offerings.
 This succeeds, and the Temple is repaired.
 Hazael is back at war with Israel, and it looks like he will cross the border and attack Jerusalem, so Joash sends him gifts and he leaves.
 Joash is assassinated and is succeeded by his son Amaziah.

 Jehoahaz is evil, so God allows Hazael to continue oppressing Israel.
-Joahaz repents, so God allows the war to end.
+He repents, so God allows the war to end.
 However, Jehoahaz does not get rid of Jeroboam's religion, or remove the Asherah pole in Samaria.
 In addition, the war has almost completely eradicated the Israelite army.
 Jehoahaz dies and is succeeded by his son Jehoash, who continues the evil of the previous kings of Israel.
 He goes to war with Amaziah.
-The key event of Joash's reign, however, is the death of Elisha.
+The key event of Joash's reign, is the death of Elisha.
 When Joash goes to see him, he tells him to shoot an arrow out of the east window, and prophesies that, based on this, the Arameans will be defeated at Aphek.

 He then tells him to throw arrows at the floor.
 Joash throws three, which Elisha is angry about, since it means there will only be three victories there.
 He then dies and is buried.
 During a Moabite raid, some Israelite men burying a dead body panic and throw the body in Elisha's tomb.
 As soon as it touches Elisha's bones, the dead body returns to life.
 Hazael's wars have plagued Israel since the reign of Jehoahaz, but God does not destroy Israel because of the Abrahamic and Israelite covenants.
 Hazael dies and is succeeded by his son Ben-Hadad III.
 As prophesied, Jehoash defeats him three times, taking back the towns Hazael conquered.